rcxwhiz/django_py_grader/README.md

 * Finish NetID functionality
   * Allow "Name", "First Name", and "Last Name" optionally
 * Finish create test case functionality
-* Instead of success/failure redirects, have each page have an optional section for success/failure message and reload the page

 * Test basic functionality
 * Honestly all the testing after that
 * A message about changing the Django secret key if you are going to deploy this